Knicks vs. Heat Predictions & Picks - Eastern Conference Semifinals Game 2

 Over (208)

-- The Knicks have covered more often than the Heat this season, sporting an ATS record of 45-35-2, compared to the 30-48-4 mark of the Heat.

-- New York covers the spread when it is a 6-point favorite or more 42.9% of the time.
-That's more often than Miami covers as an underdog of 6 or more (37.5%).

-- New York and its opponents have gone over the total 53.7% of the time this season (44 out of 82).
-That's more often than Miami and its opponents have (40 out of 82).
+- New York's games have gone over the total 53.7% of the time this season (44 out of 82), which is more often than Miami's games have (40 out of 82).

-- The Knicks have a .659 winning percentage as a moneyline favorite (27-14) this season, better than the .333 winning percentage for the Heat as a moneyline underdog (8-16).
+- As a moneyline underdog this year, the Heat are 8-16, while the Knicks are 27-14 as moneyline favorites.

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!